AMBarbosa/AtlasMamPor/README.md

 ![](imagens/example.JPG)

+These materials are available under a Creative Commons Attribution-ShareAlike license (CC BY-SA 4.0).
 If you use mammal occurrence data contained in these files, remember to **cite**:

 **REFERENCES**